How to get all Green Stars and Stamps in Super Mario 3D World

 Star 1: Keep moving further into the course and activate the various blocks to create steps back and forth up the cliff face.
 A Green Star is on the very left side of this cliff area.
 Get on the platform below it and then wall jump to reach it.

-Star 2: After passing the checkpoint flag, activate the fan platform and enter the Warp Box.
-Continue to move along the course using the fan platforms until you can jump into the Cloud Cannon.
+Star 2: After passing the checkpoint flag, ride the platform and enter the Warp Box.
+Continue to move along the course using the platforms until you can jump into the Cloud Cannon.
 Grab the Yellow Star in the ?
 Block and then jump your way across all of the cloud platforms.
 You'll need to grab the Green Star at the end of the course before falling back down.

 Star 3: Run past the Piranha Plants and up the blocks.
-While on the third block, activate the fan platform and use it to ride to the Green Star below.
+While on the third block, use the platform to ride to the Green Star below.

 World 2-3: Shadow-Play Alley (3 Stars, 1 Stamp)